CaitlynRepo/Data-Analysis/README.md

 ## Introduction

 Hello there, I'm Caitlyn!
-I have a technical background of Economics and Finance while currently studying for a degree of Master of IT in Business (Singapore Management University), majoring in Fintech and Analytics.
-I have worked and obtained experiences in FMCG, Finance and Consulting industries.
+I have a background of Economics and Finance, and I'm currently studying for a degree of Master of IT in Business (Singapore Management University), majoring in Fintech and Analytics.
+I have worked and obtained experiences in FMCG, Finance and Consulting industries while joining certain global business case competitions during my university degree (HSBC/HKU Business Case Competition & ASEAN Data Science Explorer).
 <br>
-This repository is created for me to showcase skills, share projects and track my progress in Data Analytics / Data Science related topics.
+This repository is created for me to showcase skills, share projects and track my progress in Data Analytics / Data Science related topics using Python Programming Language.
 <br>

 ## Projects